axltxl/hecatomb/README.md

 ####When playing in window mode my cursor is locked onto the window.
 Can I change
 that, so that Quake II behaves like a normal window?
 Open the console by pressing `~` or `^` or drop into the menu.
-If you want Quake II to never  grab the mouse set "in_grab" to 0, if Quake II should never release the mouse set 1, for releasing the mouse when the console or the menu is opened set to 2.
+If you want Quake II to never  grab the mouse set `in_grab` to 0, if Quake II should never release the mouse set 1, for releasing the mouse when the console or the menu is opened set to 2.
 The default is 2.